KieranBest/Final-Year-Project/Documentation.md

 - The application must be a plug in and play application, and not require me to install multiple drivers to run
 - The application must develop my understanding by progressing to a harder difficulty
 - The application must adjust its difficulty based on my current ability
+- The application must teach the user how to read sheet music
 - The application must produce a visual representation expressing my learning progression
+- The application must be accessible via a web browser on a desktop/laptop computer

 'Should Have':